MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-waterfall-dialogs.md

 For information about dialogs in general in the Bot Framework SDK, see the [dialogs library](bot-builder-concept-dialog.md) article.
 For information about adaptive dialogs, see the [introduction to adaptive dialogs](bot-builder-adaptive-dialog-introduction.md).

 A _waterfall dialog_ (or waterfall) defines a sequence of steps, allowing your bot to guide a user through a linear process.
-These are designed to work within the context of a _component dialog_.
+These are typically designed to work within the context of a _component dialog_.

-A component dialog is a type of container dialog that allows the waterfall to call on other dialogs, such as prompts.
+A component dialog is a type of container dialog that allows dialogs in the set to call other dialogs in the set, such as a waterfall dialog calling prompt dialogs or another waterfall dialog.
 Component dialogs manage a set of _child_ dialogs, such as waterfall dialogs, prompts, and so on.
+You can design a component dialog to handle specific tasks and reuse it, in the same bot or across multiple bots.

 _Prompt dialogs_ (prompts) are dialogs designed to ask the user for specific types of information, such as a number, a date, or a name, and so on.
 Prompts are designed to work with waterfall dialogs in a component dialog.